johnshearing/PrivateKeyVault/README.md

   * Close the text editor.
   *
   * Alice is now going to pass her encrypted baking secrets out of the PrivateKeyVault to her phone exactly the way Bob sent his public key to Alice - using QR-Codes.
-  * First arrange the PrivateKeyVault as shown in the photo below with the camera of your smart phone looking at the touch screen.
+  * First arrange the PrivateKeyVault as shown.
   * [If you click on the image it will take you to a YouTube video which shows what's supposed to happen.](https://youtu.be/3MwJOj3t8cI)
   * <a href="https://youtu.be/3MwJOj3t8cI" target="_blank"><img src="/images/ReadmeImages/Vault2Phone.jpg"
 alt="Image of Vault passing qr-code to phone" width="240" height="180" border="10" /></a>